timwuthenow/ibamoe-enablement/docs/guided_exercises/operator/trial-environment.md

 9. Open **Networking → Routes** menu to see all the available routes to our KIE application deployed in this namespace.
 	![](../images/business_automation/operator/ocp-routes.png){:width="650px"}

-10. Identify the **Business/Decision Central URL** link to navigate to the RHPAM Business Central workbench.
+10. Identify the **Business/Decision Central URL** link to navigate to the {{ product.short }} Business Central workbench.
 It should be named `rhpam-trial-rhpamcentr-http` for the http option, or `rhpam-trial-rhpamcentr` for https.

-11. As the Operator is responsible for deployment and configuration of the RHPAM environment, we can find the details if this deployment in the **KieApp** instance details screen.
+11. As the Operator is responsible for deployment and configuration of the {{ product.short }} environment, we can find the details if this deployment in the **KieApp** instance details screen.
 Open your KieApp in **Operators → Installed Operators → Business Automation  → KieApp  → rhpam-trial**, and click on the **YAML** tab.
 	![](../../images/business_automation/operator/operator-lab-rhpam-trial-kie-app-yaml.png){:width="650px"}

 12. We can see in the YAML description that the **adminPassword** has been set to `RedHat`.
 Navigate back to the **Business Central** workbench and login with u: `adminUser` p: `RedHat`.